-What’s the Real Age of Your Body?
+Discover The Real Biological Age of Your Body

 Do you know your real, biological age?
 Discover what it is in this article!

-What’s biological age?
+What is your biological age?

-The tests also help doctors know and even predict a patient’s possible age of death and to identify which people may develop dementia or Alzheimer’s disease.
+Moreover, the tests also help doctors know and even predict a patient’s possible age of death and to identify which people may develop dementia or Alzheimer’s disease.

-The importance of biological age
+The importance of your biological age

-There are signs in the cellular tissues that can indicate if someone will suffer from cognitive deterioration or will live longer than average.
+Furthermore, there are signs in the cellular tissues that can indicate if someone will suffer from cognitive deterioration or will live longer than average.

 Example of a test to determine the real age of your body

-There are several tests that don’t require drawing blood to calculate the real age of your body.
+However, there are several tests that don’t require drawing blood to calculate the real age of your body.

-Answering a series of questions gives us a more or less correct answer.
+That is to say that answering a series of questions gives us a more or less correct answer.

-It’s necessary to answer as objectively as possible and to understand the reason behind the final result.
+Above all, it’s necessary to answer as objectively as possible and to understand the reason behind the final result.
 These questions are about your daily lives and habits.

 One of the tests that can be easily found is the following: